410. Maintaining Data Confidentiality

 Limits to Confidentiality for Humanities Projects

 Humanities projects may not expect to keep participants' identities or their responses confidential; sometimes interviewees want their names associated with their responses.
-This practice is acceptable as long as research participants are made aware of whether or not their names will be associated with their responses and told of any inherent risks associated with such disclosure.
+This practice is acceptable if research participants are made aware of whether or not their names will be associated with their responses and told of any inherent risks associated with such disclosure.

 Additional Confidentiality Considerations